luqiming666/AutoUpdater-nsis/README.md

 # AutoUpdater-nsis
-Test autoUpdater for App packaged as NSIS installer using electron-builder
+Test autoUpdater for Electron App packaged as NSIS installer using electron-builder